-This represents risk of loss resulting from fluctuations in the level and in the volatility of market prices of assets, liabilities and financial instruments that Muscat Capital invested into.
-MC has a well laid out and robust Proprietary Investment Policy which is annually reviewed and updated when required.
+This represents risk of loss resulting from fluctuations in the level and in the volatility of market prices of assets, liabilities and financial instruments that Muscat Capital invests into.
+MC has a well laid out and robust Proprietary Investment Policy which is annually reviewed and approved by Board of Directors of MC.
 The Board is responsible for setting out the Risk appetite and profile of the Company.
-The firm sets limits & stop losses for each product / activity and risk type that it invests in, in order to ensure that the firms market risk is managed well within the.
+The firm sets limits & stop losses for each product / activity and risk type that it invests in, to ensure that the firm's market risk is managed well.
 As a general practice, the firm does not enter into trading positions in commodities & derivatives.
 Limits and all internal/external guidelines are strictly adhered to, deviations, if any, are immediately escalated and action taken wherever necessary.
 The current investments of the firm comprise of the below Investments:-